 It is now fashionable to have such a section on one's website.

 Relevant Activities and Links.

-I co-founded Graduate Women at MIT in fall 2009 for the promoting the personal and professional development of graduate women.
-One of my current projects is Positivity@MIT for creating a more positive workplace environment.
+In fall 2009, I co-founded Graduate Women at MIT for the promoting the personal and professional development of graduate women.
+I also created the Positivity@MIT project for creating a more positive workplace environment.

-I have compiled the following advice on applying to graduate school:
+I have compiled the following advice on applying for a PhD in computer science:

 - Deciding to Apply

 - Standardized Tests

 - FAQ: Applying to Graduate School for Computer Science

 You may also be interested in these blog posts I have written: